eugenechabanov/odoo-llm/llm_mcp_server/README.md

 Expose your Odoo tools to Claude Desktop, Letta agents, and any MCP-compatible AI client.

+## Requirements

+**Python 3.10 or newer** is required to install and use this module due to MCP Python SDK dependencies.

 ## Quick Start

 **3 minutes to connect Claude Desktop:**